SashaLawrence/fellowship-wk2-adv-html-css/README.md

 ### Day Seven

-You can find all the contents for [day six in the folder here](day06).
+You can find all the contents for [day seven in the folder here](day07).

 #### Overview

-- Project process
-- Work methods
-- Requirements gathering
+- CSS Grid
-- Sitemaps
+- Design systems
-- Scamping & Wirefaming
-- Project Handover
+- CSS Methodologies

 ---

-## Day Seven
+### Day Eight

-You can find all the content for [day seven here in this folder](day07) - including all the code for the lessons and all the links to all the presentations, plus further reading.
+You can find all the contents for [day eight in the folder here](day08).

 #### Overview

-- Frameworks, libraries & APIs
-- Bootstrap
+- Sass
-- Grid systems
+- Advanced CSS

 ---

-## Day Eight
+### Day Nine

-You can find all the content for [day eight here in this folder](day08) - including all the code for the lessons and all the links to all the presentations, plus further reading.
+You can find all the contents for [day nine in the folder here](day09).

 #### Overview

-- Adding a Sass file
-- Sass basics
+- Complex Selectors
-- Overwriting the bootstrap styles
 - CSS Specificity

 ---

-## Day Nine

-You can find all the content for [day nine here in this folder](day09) - including all the code for the lessons and all the links to all the presentations, plus further reading.

-#### Overview

-- Different CSS Methodologies
-- Styleguides and pattern libraries

----

 ## Day Ten

+You can find all the contents for [day ten in the folder here](day10).

+- CSS Frameworks

-#### Last day.
+#### Last day!

 - Finish week task
 - Go over anything from the past two weeks
 - Quiz

 ---